 The procurement administrator, in consultation with the utilities, the Commission, and other interested parties and subject to Commission oversight, shall develop and provide standard contract forms for the supplier contracts that meet generally accepted industry practices.
 Standard credit terms and instruments that meet generally accepted industry practices shall be similarly developed.
 The procurement administrator shall make available to the Commission all written comments it receives on the contract forms, credit terms, or instruments.
 If the procurement administrator cannot reach agreement with the applicable electric utility as to the contract terms and conditions, the procurement administrator must notify the Commission of any disputed terms and the Commission shall resolve the dispute.
-The terms of the contracts
+The terms of the contracts shall not be subject to negotiation by winning bidders, and the bidders must agree to the terms of the contract in advance so that winning bids are selected solely on the basis of price.

-165 See generally 220 ILCS 5/16-111.5.
+182 See generally 220 ILCS 5/16-111.5.

-166 The IPA's Long-Term Renewable Resources Procurement Plan was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
+183 The IPA's Long-Term Renewable Resources Procurement Plan was approved by the Commission on April 3, 2018 through Docket No. 17-0838-17-0838; a draft Revised Long-Term Renewable Resources Procurement Plan was released for public comment on August 15, 2019.

-167 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
-In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in postbid negotiations.
+184 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
+In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in post-bid negotiations.